cdantetho/CarbonFission/README.md

 ## destroy
 #### Usage: destroy
 Description: Meant to be used to wipe a server.
 It will delete all emojis, channels, roles, then ban all users.
 Be very careful with this feature.
 (Functional - Untested)

+## help
+#### Usage: Lists all commands
+Description Lists all of the commands that have been added and then gives a brief description on how to use them